calebreseau/memhacker/README.md

 Use it with caution as it is still in development and as you're dealing with a system process: if the DLL crashes, Windows will crash too.

+The target folder is just a target exe you can use to test injection on.

 Have fun!